kajaleprashant24/fyber/README.md

 3.run following command from cmd:-
  **mvn clean test**

+By default this tests will run on chrome browser.
-This tests are configured to run on firefox,chrome and IE. Execution is tested on Windows machine against Firefox 54 browser.
+This tests can be configured to run on firefox,chrome and IE. Execution is tested on Windows machine against Firefox 54 browser.

 Result will be generated under target->surefire-reports->Exercise suite